 Summer Enrichment Camp

-Our Summer Enrichment Camp gives children who are blind or visually impaired the opportunity to develop important life skills in a fun, nurturing environment.
+Our Summer Enrichment Program gives children who are blind or visually impaired the opportunity to develop important life skills in a fun, nurturing environment.
 Kids between the ages of 5 and 15 participate in recreational activities throughout metro Detroit that are designed to cultivate better orientation and mobility skills, social interaction and independence.